Wednesday, January 30, 2019

 12:30 PM Luncheon Keynote

-In a discussion led by Cathy Koch, EY Americas Tax Policy Leader, conference participants will reviews findings from EY's 2018 survey on "The Millennial Economy."
+In a discussion led by Cathy Koch, EY Americas Tax Policy Leader, conference participants will review findings from EY's 2018 survey on "The Millennial Economy."

 1:45 PM Session 4: Health Care Coverage Across the Generations: The Connection to Economic Security and Participation in WorkOverview: The current political environment presents several threats as well as opportunities for ensuring access to health care across the generations.
 This session will provide: an update on the Affordable Care Act (ACA) and the impact so far on millennials; a discussion of state-level efforts to add a work requirement to Medicaid and the response of local stakeholders; a review of recent policy proposals to expand access to Medicare for all Americans and to address the cost of prescription drugs, particularly from an intergenerational perspective.